Cupid plc: BBC investigation

 In February 2013, the company was the subject of BBC Radio 5live Investigates programme.
-Users told the BBC that they had received many messages from potential dates as free users of the site but that, when they paid for membership to be able to reply, the volume of messages dramatically decreased.
-The company denied that it was sending the messages to entice users to pay for membership and has commissioned an independent audit into its operation.
+Users told the BBC that they had received many messages from potential dates as free users of the site, but that when they paid for membership to be able to reply, the volume of messages dramatically decreased.
+The company denied that it was sending the messages to entice users to pay for membership and commissioned an independent audit into its operation.
 After a subsequent investigation into these claims, one of the sources of the accusations made a public apology regarding factual inaccuracies in his blog postings on the subject.

-Investigation by Ukrainian newspaper Kyiv Post in March 2013 proved usage of fake profiles by the company and confirmed that the company's 'social media managers', whose job was to tempt users, were actually located in Ukraine.
-It was revealed that only about 20 employees of Cupid plc actually worked in the United Kingdom, and around 1500 staff members were located in Ukraine.
+An investigation by Ukrainian newspaper Kyiv Post in March 2013 proved that fake profiles were being used by the company and confirmed that the company's 'social media managers', who were tempting users, were located in Ukraine.
+It was revealed that only about 20 employees of Cupid plc worked in the United Kingdom, with most based in Ukraine.

 The company stated that its auditors KPMG had found 'no evidence of a company organised practice of staff enticing registered members to subscribe through the use of fake profiles'.
 Nevertheless, Cupid recognized that existing staff profiles 'were not clearly identifiable' to users and said it had replaced the motivation teams with dating advisors.
-In July 2013, BBC published new investigation, claiming that problem of fake profiles still existed, and the company used real persons' data without their knowledge.
+In July 2013, the BBC published a new investigation, claiming that the problem of fake profiles still existed, and the company used real persons' data without their knowledge.

-Such kind of semi-legal activities is a subject to legal prosecution in some countries.
-Björn and Benjamin Bak, founders of German dating application Lovoo, and twelve members of their staff were arrested and accused of commercial deception because of using similar scheme.
+Such activities are subject to legal prosecution in some countries.
+Björn and Benjamin Bak, founders of German dating application Lovoo, and twelve members of their staff were arrested and accused of commercial deception due to similar tactics.
 Avid Life Media, founder of dating site Ashley Madison, was accused of using 'fembots' on a large scale.
-British-based JDI Dating Ltd was fined by US Federal Trade Commission for using fake profiles.